-The Massachusetts Fair Employment Practices Act prohibits employment practices that discriminate on the basis of national origin.
+The Massachusetts Fair Employment Practices Act prohibits employment practices that discriminate based on national origin.
 Practices that discriminate against immigrants who are legally eligible to work may constitute national origin bias within the meaning of the Act.

-Citizenship requirements that are made a condition of employment discriminate on the basis of national origin in violation of the state law.
-Inquiries about a person's citizenship or country of birth are unlawful and imply discrimination on the basis of national origin.
+Citizenship requirements that are made a condition of employment discriminate based on national origin in violation of the state law.
+Inquiries about a person's citizenship or country of birth are unlawful and imply discrimination based on national origin.

 The Massachusetts Commission Against Discrimination enforces the Fair Employment Practices Act.
 The Commission is authorized to initiate, receive, and investigate discrimination complaints; issue subpoenas; hold hearings; issue administrative orders and decisions; and seek court action for compliance.